Xunnamius/projector-lens-lib-cjs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 Please include the simplest most basic possible steps to reproduce the problematic behavior described above.
+If you included a MRE above, explain here how to use it to reproduce your bug.
 For example:

 1. Go to '...'
 2. Click on '....'